-If your state has started relaxing coronavirus lockdown restrictions, you might be going camping this summer—or failing that, just firing up the grill in your own backyard.
-In either case, foil packets are a great way to cook your food over the flames (and they’re pretty great in the oven too); plus, cleanup is easy as can be.
+If you’re going camping—or even just firing up the grill in your own backyard for Labor Day—foil packets are a great way to cook your food over the flames (and they’re pretty great in the oven too).
+Plus, cleanup is easy as can be.

 Becoming one with nature may require a sleeping bag, tent, insect repellent, and first aid kit, but it also requires food (because the goal is to survive, right?)
 And while inclinations may lead you to believe that camp food tastes disgusting and one-dimensional from an overused grill in the middle of a shared camping ground, you may not know about the joys of cooking meats, vegetables, and starches with foil packs.